 Studying film opens up a wide range of careers, including film critic, writer, film festival administrator, film producer, director, or visual designer.
 You will also be well prepared for graduate studies.

 Film Studies faculty

-Communication faculty who instruct in this area represent a strong balance between industry experience and scholarship in film education.
+Communication faculty who instruct in this area strike a strong balance between industry experience and scholarship in film education.
 This combination reflects a contemporary understanding of film and its associated technologies with the intent of applying filmmaking techniques to content.
-Students become increasingly film literate through this course sequence and possess the ability to view, interpret, critically assess, and produce film content.

 For a 12-credit minor: